TheRealFranzmann/Watertracking_Sprint/README.md

-# *Watertracking* - Vessel overview
+# *Watertracking* - Vessel overview (version 2022)

-# Necessary configurations
+# Installation

-A database with the name 'watertracking' needs to be created and the root needs to have access!
+A database with the name 'watertracking' needs to be created and the root needs to have access!\

-Please also have some Dummy data for starters or add some through the add button.
+'npm install' to be executed in project directory

+Tools:
+- mySQL database
+- working version of node.js (v18.12.1 or later)
+- working version of 'node package manager' (9.2.0 or later)

 <br>